renderbox/django-release-manager/docs/index.md

 ## How to install

-To add the "django-release-manager" package to your Django project, they should follow these steps:
+To add the "django-release-manager" package to your Django project, follow these steps:

-1. **Activate the Virtual Environment (Optional)**: If they are using a virtual environment for their Django project (which is recommended), they should activate it.
-They can do this with the following command (the exact command may vary depending on their operating system and virtual environment tool):
+1. **Activate the Virtual Environment (Optional)**: If you are using a virtual environment for your Django project (which is recommended), you should activate it.
+You can do this with the following command (the exact command may vary depending on their operating system and virtual environment tool):

    For `venv` on Linux/macOS: